Healthy Homes Assessment Eskdale

 What We Do

-As building inspectors we take on all aspects of expert home inspections.
-We’re here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements of specialist home inspections.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We specialise in a variety of services to make sure you are fully informed about the condition of any property you might be thinking of buying or selling as well as additional solutions.
+We are specialised in a range of services to make sure that you are completely updated on the condition of any property that you might be looking to purchase or sell in addition to other services.

-We don’t just work with you , but we also work with big clients like municipal councils and banks and insurance companies.
-They seem to are pleased with the reassurance provided, thanks to the information that we offer in our reports of building inspections.
+Not only do we work with you , but we also work with big clients like municipal councils and banks, and insurance companies.
+They seem to appreciate their reassurance provided, because of the information contained that we offer in our reports of building inspections.

-With our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the Report, you can actually see any issues discovered.
-With our comprehensive report, it is no wonder we receive so many clients who recommend our service to family and friends.
+With our systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into your Report, you are able to actually see any issues identified.
+Through our detailed report, it is not surprising that we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports